This is a total “pretend” board game, and the board is the world.

 Most pressing domestic issues needing to be immediately addressed

-The primary issues this Administration has been addressing domestically, albeit in the most irresponsible, rough-shod, and most unethical of ways, are: immigration, the economy, homelessness, drugs and crime domestically, and peace and mutually beneficial international trade.
+The primary issues this Administration has been addressing domestically, albeit in the most irresponsible, rough-shod, and most unethical of ways, are: immigration, the economy, homelessness, drugs and crime domestically, and peace and mutually beneficial relations and trade internationally.

-It should also be said that prior to this Administration, despite its having taken these matters to an entirely different, illegal, and unethical level, the handling of immigrants and prisoners in this country has been inhumane and God-awful for decades, disqualifying the U.S. from holding any kind of position of moral authority in the world as it used to.
+It should also be said that prior to this Administration, despite its having taken these matters to an entirely different, illegal, and unethical level, the handling of immigrants and prisoners in this country has been inhumane and God-awful for decades, disqualifying the U.S. from holding any kind of position of moral authority in the world as it once did.

-The following is a greatly simplified version of the policy, but enough to give an idea of where it’s going and why.
-It’s partly simplified because in some cases, while a case can always be made complex, there are often simple solutions, as Occam’s razor has demonstrated over and over again.
+The following is a greatly simplified version of the policy, but it's enough to give an idea of where it’s going and why.
+It’s partly simplified because, in some cases, while a case can always be made complex, there are often simpler solutions, as the principle of Occam’s razor has demonstrated over and over again.

-I am going to proceed on the premise that most of the time for most people, having the basics in place—food, water, shelter, education, access to medical care as needed and work with a reasonable, sustainable income and time off to enjoy their family and community, a decent infrastructure in place in their respective locale, they will be at peace and enjoy a sense of equanimity, happiness and well-being.
+I am going to proceed on the premise that most of the time for most people, having the basics in place—food, water, shelter, education, access to medical care as needed and work with a reasonable, sustainable income and time off to enjoy their family and community, a decent infrastructure in place in their respective locale, there will be peace in the realm and most people will enjoy a sense of equanimity, happiness and well-being.
+It doesn’t really take much for people to feel at peace and at home.

 Not left, not right, human